wmo-im/wis2box/docs/source/user/cap-alerts.rst

    :alt: Select Template
    :width: 400

+This template will use the 'CAPMessageData' data plugin, see more information on this plugin in the :ref:`cap-message-data-plugin` section of the data pipeline plugins documentation.

 Enter the relevant missing information and create the dataset using your processes/wis2box token.

 .. image:: ../_static/cap/submit_dataset.png